 I open with the partial cover of Michael Freeman’s book The Photographer’s Eye because its dissection of photography was a kind of Rosetta Stone for the discussion that focused on reading photographs and the structure of photographs.
 I recommend this to anyone interested in photography, an excellent book on the subject.

-I lead a round table discussion, actually two roundish tables, at the Film Photographers Association meeting yesterday evening.
-This was my third, maybe fourth such gathering.
+I lead a roundtable discussion, actually two roundish tables, at the Film Photographers Association meeting yesterday evening.
+This was my third or fourth such gathering.
 The purpose was to talk about reading photographs and the structure of photographs.
 I decided to start the conversation by asking a simple question: “How do we read and how do we learn to read?”
 When you think about it, we learn to look at some scratches on a surface and speak what it says.
 That is the purpose of writing.
-But, the “scratches” do not have intrinsic meanings, they are not part of an “object based communication” like showing a pomegranate and then cutting it to share its nature.
+But, the “scratches” do not have intrinsic meanings, they are not part of an “object-based communication” like showing a pomegranate and then cutting it to share its nature.
 We assign meaning to those scratches that we call writing.

 Figure and ground